 Data structures (tuples, lists, and dictionaries)¶

 - bad: No use or very little use of data structures.
 This is apparent in the code by having a lot of numbered variables.
 The few data structures are misused in horrible and naughty ways.

 - good: Lists and such are used to create sensible data structures in places where they are obviously needed.
 In places where the need is not as obvious, there might be use of numbered variables or other comparable means.

 - excellent: Data structures have been used in places where they are obviously needed and in places where they make the code clearer and more succinct.
 Nested data structures are also clearly understood.

 Loops and iteration¶

-- bad: All loops are made in the same way, forcibly if not else.
+- bad: All loops are made in the same way, sometimes by brute force.
 For example all loops might be made with a

-while True, even if the loop clearly iterates a list.
+while True, even if the loop clearly iterates over a list.